-The Co-op Association Drafting Committee might want to consider returning to this issue dependent upon the final formulation of the ULLCA project at the 2006 Annual Meeting.
+The Co-op Association Drafting Committee might want to consider returning to

-SECTION 304.
-BYLAWS.

-- (a) Bylaws must be in a record and, if not stated in the articles of organization, must include: - (1) a statement of the capital structure of the cooperative association, including: - (A) the groups, classes, or other types of participant interests and relative rights, preferences, and restrictions granted to or imposed upon each group, class, or other type of participant interest; and - (B) the rights to share in profits or distributions of the association; - (2) a statement of the method to admit participants; - (3) a statement designating voting and governance rights, including which participants have voting power and any restriction on the voting power under Sections 411 through 413; - (4) a statement that participant interests held by a participant are not transferable or, if transferable a statement of the conditions upon which they may be transferred with the
+1 2 3 this issue dependent upon the final formulation of the ULLCA project at the 2006 Annual Meeting.
+4 SECTION 304.
+BYLAWS OF A COOPERATIVE ASSOCIATION.
+5 (a) The bylaws must be in a record and, if not stated in the articles of organization, must 6 include: 7 (1) a statement of the capital structure of the cooperative association, including: 8 (A) a statement of the classes and relative rights, preferences, and 9 restrictions granted to or imposed upon each group, class, or other type of participant interest; 10 (B) the rights to share in profits or distributions of the association; and 11 (C) the method to admit participants; 12 (2) a statement designating the voting and governance rights, including which 13 participants have voting power and any restriction on the voting power under Sections 411-413; 14 (3) a statement that participant interests held by a participant are transferable only 15 with the approval of the association's board of directors or as otherwise provided in the organic 16 rules; 17 (4) if investor participants are authorized, a statement concerning how profits and 18 losses are apportioned and how distributions are made as between patron participants and 19 investor participants; and 20 (5) the number and terms of directors or the method by which the number and 21 terms will be determined.
+22 (b) The bylaws of the cooperative association may contain any provision for managing 23 and regulating the affairs of the association which is not inconsistent with organic law or the